actionml/docs.actionml.com/single_machine.md

 ##3.
 Setup Java 1.7 or 1.8

 3.1 Install Java OpenJDK or Oracle JDK for Java 7 or 8, the JRE version is not sufficient.
+Java 7 works for now but to plan ahead we recommend java 8.

     sudo apt-get install openjdk-7-jdk